 Nav understands the challenges of starting, financing, and running a small business.
 To give small business owners a lift, Nav recently launched the $10,000 “Legitify Your Small Business” grant.
 While you don’t have to be a veteran to apply, we’d love to hear about your small business.
 Keep an eye out for the next application round to open, and check your business and personal credit score for free with Nav.

-Meant for non-profit businesses, Department of Veterans Affairs Small Business Grants are aimed at helping veterans get their operations up and running.
-Like any other grant, this does not have to be repaid, but will require strict compliance on the part of your business.
+Meant for non-profit organizations, Department of Veterans Affairs Small Business Grants are aimed at helping military veterans get their operations up and running.
+Like any other grant money, this does not have to be repaid, but will require strict compliance on the part of your business.
 Be sure to review the guidelines before applying to be sure your business is in compliance.

 If you suffer from a service-connected disability and have the desire and plan to run your own business, you could qualify for assistance from the Vocational Rehab & Employment Ownership Track.
 Along with the requirements listed above, you must have an employment barrier or handicap, be enrolled in the VR&E, and your disability must make it difficult for you to obtain suitable employment.